 In the 1850s, a group of investors from St. Paul purchased land on the western side of Lake Minnetonka and founded the town of Excelsior.

-They built a hotel, the Water Street Inn, and began promoting the town as a summer resort destination for city dwellers.
+They built the Water Street Inn, a hotel, to attract city dwellers and promote the town as a summer resort destination.
 The town quickly grew, and by the late 1800s, it was a popular destination for tourists and locals.

 Over the years, Excelsior has continued to thrive as a lakeside community, with a mix of residential and commercial development.
 It has maintained its small-town charm, with a historic downtown area featuring a variety of shops, restaurants, and other businesses.

-Located on the western shores of Lake Minnetonka, it is a popular destination for tourists and locals alike, offering a mix of history, natural beauty, and modern amenities.
+This place is on the western side of Lake Minnetonka and is loved by tourists and locals because it has a great combination of history, natural beauty, and modern amenities.

 Things to do in Excelsior MN